dockur/samba/readme.md

   GID: "1005"
 ```

-This is especially useful with bind mounts, where the IDs should normally match the ownership of the files on the host.
+This is useful when the ownership of the mounted directory does not match the IDs you want Samba to use.

 ### How do I make the share read-only?